 Now what does DataLad do with this new content?
-One command you will use very often is datalad status (datalad-status manual).
+One command you will use very often is datalad status.
 It reports on the state of dataset content, and regular status reports should become a habit in the wake of DataLad-101.